hamzanation/H2OhioDataSynthesisProject/ProjectReport.md

 $crontab -e
 ````

-In the crontab editor, the pulls can be done every hour like so (this example goes on the 0th minute of every hour every day every month and every day of the week)
+In the crontab editor, the pulls can be done every hour like so (this example goes on the 0th minute of every hour every day every month and every day of the week).
 ````
 0 * * * * /path/to/pull-and-insert.sh
 ````